 Although a parent may consent to medical treatment on behalf of a child who is incapable of giving a valid consent3, there is a considerable body of case law4 as to when an adult patient is incapable5 of consenting to being given medical treatment6.

-For consent to medical treatment to be effective as a defence to a claim for battery, it is enough that the
+For consent to medical treatment to be effective as a defence to a claim for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.